 The division aims to exploit the vulnerabilities of cancer cells by discovering novel and innovative small-molecule drugs for the personalised treatment of cancer.
 The division also develops biomarkers designed to confirm the effectiveness of molecularly targeted therapies, and help doctors to determine which therapy will benefit each patient.

 The division brings together a wide variety of disciplines, including cell and molecular biology, pharmacology, tumour modelling, computational and structural biology, and medicinal chemistry, in order to select promising drug targets, design effective prototype drugs and biomarkers, and develop strategies to counter drug resistance.

 The ICR’s track record in therapeutics includes the discovery of carboplatin – still the global standard of care for patients with a wide range of solid tumours – and abiraterone, approved by NICE in 2012 for use in advanced prostate cancer.
-Since 2005, the ICR has discovered 20 preclinical drug candidates, and taken eight new drugs into clinical trials.
-One of those was abiraterone, approved by NICE in 2012 to treat advanced prostate cancer.
+Since 2005, the ICR has discovered 21 preclinical drug candidates, and taken 13 new drugs into clinical trials.
+The ICR also discovered abiraterone, which was approved by NICE in 2012, to treat advanced prostate cancer.